-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- What is the rule for naming winds?
+- What are the rules for isopleths?

-- Describe the Subpolar Low Pressure area.
+- Describe the Subtropical High Pressure area.

 - b Equal wind speed.

 Friction forces drag winds as they move across various surfaces.
 This effect decreases with height above a surface, and causes air spiraling out of a high pressure cell to turn clockwise (anticyclone).
 Air spiraling out of a low pressure cell turns counter-clockwise (cyclone).
 NOTE that in the Southern Hemisphere, this effect is in reverse: high pressures produce cyclones, and low pressures produce anticyclones.